 Inserting and Sizing an Image

 Below is an example of how an image is commonly inserted into a page using the HTML

-It is recommended to specify the image’s width and height using the percent of the current screen size to best support both smaller mobile devices as well larger workstations.
-The below image would take up the top half of any screen, regardless of its size:
+It is recommended to specify the image’s width and height using the percent of the current screen size to best support both smaller mobile devices as well as larger workstations.
+The image below would take up the top half of any screen, regardless of its size:

 However, this may lead to stretched images on wider screens, so setting a maximum width may be preferred: